 These properties make it a very versatile therapeutic agent.

-We’ve partnered with Comvita manuka honey to talk about what to look for in this type of honey and some of its uses.
+Read on to find out what to look for in this type of honey and some of its uses.

-Look for manuka honey that’s UMF certified to ensure it contains the three key signature compounds that authenticate manuka honey (Leptosperin, DHA, and MGO).
+Look for Manuka honey that’s UMF certified, AMHA Authentic, or AMHA Authorised to ensure it contains the three key signature compounds that authenticate Manuka honey (Leptosperin, DHA, and MGO).

 It may help clear up infections and speed skin healing, according to a 2016 review.
 For these reasons, it’s sometimes used in dressings to promote wound healing from surgery, diabetes, and burns.